sparrovv/trustme/README.md

 ![Not trusted](https://dl.dropboxusercontent.com/u/10911324/not_trusted.png)

-Browsers doesn't trust those certificates, cause they weren't signed by any known certificate authority.
+Browsers doesn't trust those certificates, cause they are not signed by any known certificate authority.

 Of course there is a solution to get rid off this nasty warning, and this is "almost" automated way to do this.